ChrisWhealy/parse-sap-odata/build_test_app/README.md

 <entry m:etag="W/"datetime'2023-08-31T01%3A00%3A06.0000000'"">
 ```

-The extra `"W/` characters at the start and the extra `"` character at the end are invalid XML and will cause the XML parser to throws its toys out of the pram.
+The extra `"W/` characters at the start and the extra `"` character at the end are invalid XML and may cause an XML parser to throws its toys out of the pram.
-These invalid values are checked for and removed to give:
+So, before parsing the raw string containing this XML, such invalid values are checked for and removed.

+In this case, the `m:etag` value is sanitised to:

 ```xml
 <entry m:etag="datetime'2023-08-31T01%3A00%3A06.0000000'">